-TII's short term goal this year will be to develop and maintain a consistent, predictable opportunity for clients to acquire skills in the areas of self-care, housekeeping, leisure and recreational functional academics, communications, and interaction.
-Skill needs are identified through the use behavior evaluations from based skills and assistance individualized learning programs and goals associated therewith This, the "Individual Service Program Plan" or are identified.
-ISPP includes specific written educational materials and information and regarding the training strategies and methods of instruction required to meet each individual's identified needs.
+TII's short term goal this year will be to develop and maintain a consistent, predictable opportunity for clients to acquire skills in the areas of self-care, housekeeping, leisure and recreational functional academics, communications, and activities. use of are identified through the Skill needs interaction. behavior evaluations from skills and based individualized learning programs and goals associated therewith are identified.
+This, the "Individual Service Program Plan" or ISPP includes specific written educational materials and other information and regarding the training strategies and methods of instruction required to meet each individual's identified needs.
 Prepared by a committee comprised of qualified staff members, the ISPP establishes individual timelines, milestones, and overall goals in recognition of the fact that each client may have actual or potential capabilities and problems which are far different from those of any other client.